-A toolComponent object MAY contain a property named shortDescription whose value is a multiformatMessageString object (§3.12) containing a brief description of the tool component.
+A toolComponent object MAY contain a property named shortDescription whose value is a localizable multiformatMessageString object (§3.12, §3.12.2) containing a brief description of the tool component.

 The shortDescription property SHOULD be a single sentence that is understandable when visible space is limited to a single line of text.